shaunickmistry/intro-to-python/application_support/workshop_3/Workshop_3.md

 ### Task 2 - Lists
 Use the Python console or a script to create a list and print one, some or all of its items.
-Try using different data types such as Integers and Booleans.
+Try using different data types such as Integers and Booleans in your list.

 Bonus: Try to add, change and remove items from an existing list.